mariam138/syncora_drf/README.md

 - **psycopg2** - Used as a PostgreSQL database adapter when connecting to the external database
 - **dj-rest-auth** - For use in providing REST API endpoints for user registration and authentication
 - **django-allauth** - Although not explicitly used in this API, it is used in conjunction with *dj-rest-auth* to include registration functionality, as suggested by the documentation.
+- **djangorestframework-simplejwt 5.3.1** - To allow use of JSON web tokens in the production version of the API
+- **django-cors-headers 4.4.0** - To add Cross-Origin Resource Sharing (CORS) headers to responses, allowing in-browser requests from other origings
+- **gunicorn 23.0.0** - For use with serving the API on a web framework

 ## Testing

 ### Manual Testing